 Red or white, sweet or dry, hybrid grapes and hybrid varietals are an important part of the PA wines scene.

 Learn more about the exciting world of your PA Wine Land by checking in regularly at www.PAWineLand.com.
 There you will find information on upcoming wine events for Pennsylvania’s 12 wine trails and its more than 150 wineries as well as wine tips and wine information.
-And while you’re on the road, find nearby wineries by using the mobile website at m.pennsylvaniawine.com.This post is a sponsored collaboration between PA State Wineries and Philadelphia magazine's advertising department.
+And while you’re on the road, find nearby wineries by using the mobile website at m.pennsylvaniawine.com.This is a paid partnership between PA State Wineries and Philadelphia Magazine's City/Studio